Menu Close

 Arthritis Consumer Experts (ACE) has been learning about biosimilars since 2009 and has become a national thought leader, conducting biosimilar workshops and sharing education with multi-stakeholder groups across Canada.
 The ACE biosimilars dialogue across Canada has included patients, health care professionals and policy decision makers in government and private health insurance.

 Annual spending on biologics continues to rise dramatically for public and private drug plans in Canada.
-At the same time, 50 Health Canada approved biosimilar biologics are now available, including biosimilar options for two of Canada’s biggest selling originator biologics – Remicade and Humira.
+At the same time, 55 Health Canada approved biosimilar biologics are now available, including biosimilar options for two of Canada’s biggest selling originator biologics – Remicade and Humira.
 With a roughly 40%-50% discount on the price of originators (depending on molecule), biosimilars offer significant savings to private and public drug plans.
-However, Canada ranks well below the OECD median for biosimilars market penetration, meaning most of our private and public drug plans haven’t realized the savings that many other countries have, like Norway, the United Kingdom, Italy, Sweden, France, and Germany, to the benefit of patients and their healthcare systems.[1]
-Since biosimilar medicines have been available in 2006, healthcare systems were able to reinvest $25 billion total savings across Europe.[2]
+In 2022, biosimialrs accounted for 13.7% of all spending on biologics, compared with 8.9% in 2021.[1]
+However, Canada ranks well below the OECD median for biosimilars market penetration, meaning most of our private and public drug plans haven’t realized the savings that many other countries have, like Norway, the United Kingdom, Italy, Sweden, France, and Germany, to the benefit of patients and their healthcare systems.[2]
+Since biosimilar medicines have been available in 2006, healthcare systems were able to reinvest $25 billion total savings across Europe.[3]

 During the period of transition policy implementation, the drug plans cover both originator and biosimilar medicines for the affected diseases, providing time for patients to understand the biosimilar transition and their treatment options with their specialists.
 Following the end of a transition period, the drug plans only cover the biosimilar versions for the treatment of diseases affected by the transition policy.
 Patients unable to transition or who have an adverse response to the biosimilar can seek exceptional “special authority” coverage for the originator.

-On March 29, 2023, the Government of Yukon announced it was enhancing the public drug plan with the implementation of a new policy where affected Yukoners enrolled in Pharmacare or the Chronic Disease and Disability Benefits program will need to transition from their current biologic drug to a biosimilar over a six month transition period.[4]
+On March 29, 2023, the Government of Yukon announced it was enhancing the public drug plan with the implementation of a new policy where affected Yukoners enrolled in Pharmacare or the Chronic Disease and Disability Benefits program transitioned from their current biologic drug to a biosimilar.[6]

-Newfoundland and Labrador became the ninth Canadian province and territory on March 24, 2023 to implement biosimilars transition policy, which moves patients from certain originator biologics to the biosimilar versions.[5]
+Newfoundland and Labrador became the ninth Canadian province and territory on March 24, 2023, to implement biosimilars transition policy, which moved patients from certain originator biologics to the biosimilar versions.[7]

-In December 2022, Ontario announced it was expanding the use of biosimilars for Ontarians.
-Starting on March 31, 2023, Ontario Drug Benefit (ODB) recipients who are on an originator biologic will begin to transition to a Health Canada approved biosimilar version of the drug at no cost.[6]
+Starting on March 31, 2023, Ontario Drug Benefit (ODB) recipients who are on an originator biologic began transitioning to a Health Canada approved biosimilar version of the drug at no cost.[9]

-In November 2022, Saskatchewan launched its Biosimilar Initiative, where approximately 24,000 existing patients already receiving an originator biologic are expected to transition to a biosimilar version by April 30, 2023.[7]
+In November 2022, Saskatchewan launched its Biosimilar Initiative, where approximately 24,000 existing patients already receiving an originator biologic, transitioned to a biosimilar version.[10]

-Nova Scotia announced its new transition policy in February 2022, which involves medications used for inflammatory arthritis, inflammatory bowel disease and psoriasis, as well as certain insulins used to treat diabetes.[8]
+Nova Scotia announced its new transition policy in February 2022, which involved medications used for inflammatory arthritis, inflammatory bowel disease and psoriasis, as well as certain insulins used to treat diabetes.[11]

 In December 2021, Northwest Territories launched a Biosimilars Initiative with expected savings from the implementation of transition policy is to be reinvested to help fund coverage by increasing the medications that the supplementary health benefits programs cover in the future.[12]

-Quebec changed its coverage in May 2021 for certain originator medications through the Public Prescription Drug Insurance Plan and required patients to transition from the originator medicine that they are currently on to a biosimilar version of that medicine.[10]
+Quebec changed its coverage in May 2021 for certain originator medications through the Public Prescription Drug Insurance Plan and required patients to transition from the originator medicine that they were on to a biosimilar version of that medicine.[13]

-In April 2021, New Brunswick launched its Biosimilars Initiative, which involves transitioning patients from originator biologic medicines to their biosimilar versions.[11]
+In April 2021, New Brunswick launched its Biosimilars Initiative, which involved transitioning patients from originator biologic medicines to their biosimilar versions.[14]

 Alberta announced in December 2019 its Biosimilar Initiative to expand the use of biosimilar medications through transition policy, explaining “patients will continue receiving the same safe and effective treatment, but at a lower cost.”[15]